Warning: Late repayment can cause you serious money problems. For help, go to moneyhelper.org.uk

 This is not a guaranteed grant, but if you receive pension credit and the temperature in your area drops below zero degrees Celsius for 7 consecutive days or more, you can expect to receive some additional money to help you heat your home.

 The scheme runs from 1st November and 31st March annually.
-The amount you will receive is £25 for each 7-day 'chunk' that the temperature is below zero.
+The amount you will receive is £25 for each 7-day period that the temperature is below zero.

 How to claim: